Is weed legal in North Carolina?

-Where is it Safe to Purchase?
+Where is it safe to purchase weed in North Carolina?

-Where is it Safe to Consume?
+Where is it safe to consume cannabis?

-- Submit a valid North Carolina ID card or driver's license to show proof of age and residency
+- Submit a valid North Carolina ID card or driver's license to show proof of age and residency.

 - Complete and submit a written caregiver's application.